 If you do plan to get pre-approved, you should know that sometimes the amount and rate can change once they finalize your loan application.
 You could end up not being able to borrow as much or having to pay significantly more than you thought in interest.
 The lender might also decide after conducting a hard credit check or reviewing your application not to lend to you at all.

-Can You Get a Bad Credit Car Loan if Your Car Has Previously Been Repossessed?
+Can I Get a Bad Credit Car Loan if My Car Has Previously Been Repossessed?

 If you have had a car repossessed in the past, it could still be possible to get an auto loan, but it might make it more difficult.
 If your car is repossessed, that goes on your credit history and will stay there for seven years.
 If it’s been seven years, that item should have aged off of your credit report, so you’ll be more likely to get a new car loan.
 If it’s been less than seven years and the repossession is still on your credit history, it will likely be much more difficult to get an auto loan.
 However, that does not mean that it’s impossible.